texkang/BHA_DocumentationSite/about.md

 permalink: /about/
 ---

-This is the BioHack Academy documentation site of YOUR NAME
+This is the BioHack Academy documentation site of Tex Kang